 Parents can also usually assist with creating a budget, selecting a meal plan and shopping for the items you need before going to college.
 Asking them for help will probably make their day!
 Plus, you might not see them for a while if you are going away to college, so why not use their expertise while you still can?

 Consider comparing this checklist with the ones compiled by your friends who are also going to college, whether or not they are going to the same school as you.
-This way, you can feel confident that you have not missed a thing, and you can hang out with your high school friends one last time before going to college.
+This way, you can feel confident that you haven’t missed anything, and you can spend time this summer relaxing and enjoying these last few weeks at home with your family and friends.